amchelle/amchelle.github.io/privacy_policy.md

 We do not process sensitive personal information.

-**Do we receive any information from third parties?**

-We do not receive any information from third parties.

 **How do we process your information?**

 We process your information to provide, improve, and administer our Services, communicate with you, for security and fraud prevention, and to comply with law.
 We may also process your information for other purposes with your consent.
 We process your information only when we have a valid legal reason to do so.